 The Best Markets in London

-Visiting markets is another great way to feel the city’s atmosphere.
-Stroll between the stalls in one of the numerous London Markets we’ve listed below.
+Visiting markets is another great way to experience the city’s atmosphere.
+Stroll between the stalls in one of the numerous London markets we’ve enlisted below.

 - Columbia Road Flower Market.
 The weekly Sunday flower market occupies the cobbled street off Shoreditch’s main drag.
 Traders sell bulbs, shrubs, herbs, bedding plants, and buckets of cut flowers.
 Arrive as early as the market opens at 8:00 AM for the best selection, or shortly before it closes at 3:00 PM for the best deals.
 Flanking the stands, you’ll also find numerous independent shops and cute cafés.